-- 1. Scientific name (in italic or underlined), with authority.

-- Common name.

-- 3. County of collection.

-- Collection date.

-- 5. Collector's name.

-- 6. Personal collection number, indicating order that plants were collected in your personal collection.

-- 7. Other information, depending on class selected, i.e., value and importance, life span, growth season, origin, major types of range plants.
+- Plants must be mounted on sheets that are no larger than 14" wide x 14" high.
+Plants should be glued rather than taped and the mounts should be protected with a clear cover.
+Proper plant mount should include root as well as stem and leaf tissue. - Exhibits will be judged on completeness of plant mount, accuracy of identification, labeling, neatness and conformation to project requirements. - Each completed mount must have the following information (see example below) in the lower right corner of the mounting sheet: - 1.
+Scientific name (in italic or underlined), with authority, - 2.
+Common name. - 3.
+County of collection. - Collection date. - 5.
+Collector's name. - 6.
+Personal collection number, indicating order that plants were collected in your personal collection. - 7.
+Other information, depending on class selected, i.e., value and importance, life span, growth season, origin, major types of range plants.
 This information should be typed or printed neatly.